Car Seats Series #4 : Harnessing

 Pull the harness straps over your child and buckle the harness and close the chest clip.

 Pull the harness straps to a snug tightness.
 This means if you try to pinch the harness horizontally you cannot pinch the material together.
-This is called the “pinch test.”
+This is the “pinch test.”

 That seems simple enough, right?

 Except that as mentioned, harnessing mistakes account for four out of ten of our most common car seat mistakes.

 Those mistakes include:

 1. Not having the harness straps snug enough.

 A large number of parents still leave the harness too loose.
 At checkups we often hear them say something like, “it seems too tight and uncomfortable.”

 A “snug” harness equals “a snug strap should not allow any slack.
 It lies in a relatively straight line without sagging.
 It does not press on the child’s flesh or push the child’s body into an unnatural position.”
 You want the straps to be “as snug as a hug.”